mxxo/rust_cfd/README.md

 * **a1** --- Godunov's method for linear PDEs (1D)
 * **a2** --- Exact Riemann solver for the Euler equations (1D)
 * **a3** --- Approximate Riemann solvers (1D)
+* **a4** --- Second-order methods with linear reconstruction and predictor-corrector time marching.

 Build all assignments using `cargo build --release`